 Purpose made pet wipes can wipe away the saliva before it gets a chance to stain and clump the hair together.
 They are easily available, cheap and hypoallergenic so won’t cause any itchiness.

 Pet wipes are ideal in general as they can also be used to clean their anus if they haven’t had a clean poo and of course to wipe down muddy paws after a muddy walk in the park.

 Gently trimming the affected hair can remove the stains with brute force.
-This should only be done if the saliva stains can’t be washed away and has been left untreated for too long.
+This should only be done if the saliva stains can’t be washed away and have been left untreated for too long.

 How do saliva stains appear?

-Over licking is an issue when they over groom, they have a skin problem or they are biting themselves because they may have fleas or a fungal infection.
+Over licking is an issue when they over-groom, they have a skin problem or they are biting themselves because they may have fleas or fungal infection.

 Saliva stains can be red, pink, brown or orange depending on the colour of their fur.
 It will certainly look darker than their regular colour and may even be clumped together if it’s been left to dry out.